-Show HUB Title on HUB Page
+Show START Page Title on START Page

 Graphic (for shortcode [wpc_client_graphic])

 Defines the graphics that is displayed when the [wpc_client_graphic] shortcode is used.

 IMPORTANT NOTE: As of WP-Client v.4.2.2, the Custom Navigation settings have been moved to the main Appearance-->Menus-->Manage Locations settings of your WordPress installation.

 Enables the setting that shows a different custom menu depending on the logged state of the current user